UCANR-IGIS/degree-day-challenge/README.md

-Numerous researchers and web developers have written computer code to compute degrees for specific applications, using programming languages such as Fortran, Python, R, Matlab, Perl, and others, etc. To check whether your code works as expected, all researchers are invited to run their code on the reference dataset below, and optionally share their code.
+Numerous researchers and web developers have written computer code to compute degrees for specific applications, using programming languages such as Fortran, Python, R, JavaScript, Matlab, Perl, and others, etc.
+To check whether your code works as expected, all researchers are invited to run their code on the reference dataset below, and optionally share their code.

 **Reference daily temperature dataset**